vanhoefm/fragattacks/README.md

 <a id="id-change-log"></a>
 # 10. Change log

+**Version 1.3.4 (under progress):**:

+- Updated the modified drivers so they compile on Linux kernel 5.13 as well.
+This is experimental.

+- Updated the README with an example on how to install an older supported kernel on Ubuntu 20.04.

 **Version 1.3.3 (11 May 2021)**:

 - Updated the modified drivers so they compile on Linux kernel 5.10, 5.11, and 5.12.